List of pastoral trips made by Pope Francis

 During his reign, Pope Francis made 34 pastoral visits within Italy and 47 foreign trips, visiting 66 countries in the process.
 His visit to the Philippines in January 2015 included the largest papal event in history with around 6–7 million attendees in his final Mass at Manila, surpassing the then-largest papal event at World Youth Day 1995 in the same venue twenty years earlier.
+Although Francis was born and served as priest and bishop of the Archdiocese of Buenos Aires, he never returned to Argentina after he became Pope.

 International visits

 2013

 Pope Francis visits a favela in Brazil during the World Youth Day 2013.